Zalewa/adfotg/CONTRIBUTING.md

 Website
 -------

 Website is written in TypeScript and uses the React framework.
-If you're like me, you probably think now that Private Pyle would find himself at home here.
-Regardless, all setup is done through npm.
+All setup is done through npm.

 Run from the terminal (preferably in a new one, without the virtual env):